arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	> **Note:** Notice that the **ActionLink** is calling the Share action passing the partition and row keys as parameters.

-1. Open the **HomeController.cs** file, located in the _Controllers_ folder, and add the following field.
+1. Open the **HomeController.cs** file, located in the _Controllers_ folder, and add the uriBlob field.

 	<!-- mark:3 -->
 	````C#